piyush1997jagtap/Ecommerce-Store/README.md

 An ecommerce app for selling Skiing equipments list used Stripe for payment processing.

+**Team Members**
+---
+Piyush Jagtap
+Omkar Dedge
+Sanket Auti
+Umesh Ugale
+Every contributed to all the parts of the project

 **Client side technologies used are**:
 * Angular 9
 * Bootstrap 4